Can my neighbour block my sunlight?

 Compensation is worked out by assessing the financial impact on the property value and how much profit the developer is set to make from the project.

-For more information and advice on right to light disputes contact our litigation team on 020 8290 0440.
+If you would like any further information or advice on right to light disputes, please contact Mustafa Sidki in our Dispute Resolution team on 020 8290 0440.